neu-spiral/FrankWolfe/README.md

  Distributed FW
 ===========================

-It is the implementation of the distributed Frank-Wolfe algorithm presented in "Distributing Frank-Wolfe via Map-Reduce", A.Moharrer and S. Ioannidis.
-Please cite this paper if you intend to use this code for your research.
+It is the implementation of the distributed Frank-Wolfe algorithm.
+Please cite this if you intend to use this code for your research.

 Usage
 -----